Advanced language acquisition

 The researchers involved are focussing on the milestones leading up to the achievement of advanced language skills and their precursor skills and are looking at both the oral and written language skills of pupils.
 In addition, both receptive (listening, reading) and productive (speaking, writing) skills are analysed and examined with regard to their interdependencies, such as the connection between oral language skills and reading skills.

 Good language skills are not only essential for German and foreign language teaching, but are a prerequisite in all subjects.
 As the PISA studies have shown, a high level of reading competence in particular cannot be taken for granted.
-Around 20% of the 15-year-olds surveyed in Germany do not fulfil the requirements (Weis et al. 2018: 61).
+Around 20% of the 15-year-olds in Germany surveyed do not fulfil the requirements (Weis et al. 2018: 61).
 This means that the proportion of low-achieving pupils is relatively high.
 In particular, reading comprehension (reading comprehension) is poorly developed.
 Oral language skills play a role here insofar as children can only understand what they hear by reading.
 Good oral language skills are therefore an important prerequisite for the development of reading skills.
 In addition, a large part of the teaching of learning content in the classroom takes place via oral media, albeit using the language registers of educational and technical language.
 These present high acquisition hurdles, especially for linguistically weak pupils, but also for pupils who are learning German as a second language.

 There are major educational inequalities in Germany, particularly with regard to social background (including migration background).
 In an international comparison, this difference in Germany is even above average.
 Language performance differences already exist at pre-school age and remain fairly stable over the course of development.
 Pupils with special educational needs, particularly in the areas of language and communication, also need a learning environment that enables them to participate as much as possible.
 This is also called for by the United Nations in one of the so-called 'United Nation Sustainable Development Goals': "quality education for all".
 Schools and pre-school educational institutions are therefore faced with the challenge of creating equal opportunities.
 However, there is also no consensus on the means and concepts with which this can be achieved.